 Special to the NEWS.
 CHICAGO, Aug 9.-Yes, they're here.
-Trousers for women and not for workthis fall and winter will witness the formances. advent of trouser evening gowns.
-The iliary, of which Mrs. W. A. Moffett, wife of the commandant of the station, is president.
-Sousa's jacky band will ingwomen, either.
-Formal functions furnish the music at each of the per
+Trousers for women and not for workingwomen, either.
+Formal functions furnish the music at each of the per this fall and winter will witness the formances. advent of trouser evening gowns.
+The heralding of the feminine "breeches' came last evening when the semi-annual style show of the Chicago Gar-Manufacturers' opened in the Auditorium.